alcover/buffet/README.md

 ![schema](assets/buffet.png)

-*Buffet* is a polymorphic string buffer Type featuring :
+*Buffet* is a polymorphic string buffer type featuring :
 - **SSO** (small string optimization) : short data is stored inline
 - **views** : no-cost references to slices of data
 - **reference counting** : secures the release of views and owned data